-- Associates Degree SFD will accept the credit hour cost of Yavapai or Coconino Community college and pay up to 75% of the per credit hour for the unit member.
-If a unit member is enrolled in an institution that is less than Yavapai or Coconino, the unit member will receive 75% of the actual cost per credit hour they incurred. - FY2021-22 credit hour max of \$78.00 is based on 75% of \$104 per credit hour - Bachelor's Degree SFD will average the cost of a credit hour for the 3 state schools- U of A, ASU, and NAU to develop a baseline per credit hour.
-SFD will provide tuition reimbursement up to 75% of the actual accrued or of the average established, whichever is less, upon successful completion of a class. - FY2021-22 credit hour max of \$350.31 is based on 75% of \$467.08 per credit hour - Master's Degree- SFD will average the cost of a credit hour for the 3 state schools- U of A, ASU, and NAU to develop a baseline per credit hour.
-SFD will provide tuition reimbursement up to 75% of the actual accrued or of the average established, whichever is less, upon successful completion of a class. - FY2021-22 credit hour max of \$554.50 is based on 75% of \$793.33 per credit hour - Doctoral Degree It is not the intention of SFD to pay for the costs of a PhD program.
+- Associates, Bachelors, and Masters Degrees SFD will accept the credit hour cost of the National average tuition rate and pay up to 75% of the per credit hour for the unit member.
+If a unit member is enrolled in an institution that is less than the National average, the unit member will receive 75% of the actual cost per credit hour they incurred. - FY2021-22 credit hour max of \$78.00 is based on 75% of \$104 per credit hour - Doctoral Degree It is not the intention of SFD to pay for the costs of a PhD program.
 If an employee believes this degree would benefit SFD, a written request submitted to the Fire Chief will be forwarded to the Governing Board for consideration.
 If approval is granted, the same process and formula for reimbursement will apply unless another arrangement is made between the employee and the Governing Board.